kmotoko/server-guideline/os/os-sysctl.md

 # keeps our cwnd large with the keep alive connections (kernel > 3.6)
 net.ipv4.tcp_slow_start_after_idle = 0

-# This will enusre that immediatly subsequent connections use the new values
+# This will ensure that immediately subsequent connections use the new values
 # ALWAYS COMES LAST
 net.ipv4.route.flush = 1
 net.ipv6.route.flush = 1